 Bitter pill to swallow

-- Example: Losing the election was a bitter pill to swallow for the candidate.
+- Example: Losing the championship game was a bitter pill to swallow, but we learned from our mistakes.

 Break out in a cold sweat

-- Example: I usually break out in a cold sweat when I have to make a speech.
+- Example: I broke out in a cold sweat when I realized I had left my phone at the restaurant.

 Catch one’s death of cold